Vincent Bolloré: Career

 The Bolloré Group also has important positions in the economies of several former French colonies in Africa (in particular Ivory Coast, Gabon, Cameroon, and Congo).
 On 24 April 2018, Bolloré was brought into custody for questioning concerning perceived links between discount rates for political consulting (through Havas) and port concessions in Lomé, Togo; and Conakry, Guinea.
 He was subsequently indicted for "corruption of foreign agents", "falsification of documents", and "complicity in breach of trust".
 If found guilty, he could face a maximum fine of €1 million and up to 10 years' imprisonment.

-As a result of Universal Music Group IPO at Euronext Amsterdam, Bolloré now held 18 percent of UMG shares.
+As a result of the Universal Music Group IPO at Euronext Amsterdam, Bolloré came to hold 18 percent of UMG shares.

+He officially retired as chair of the family business on 17 February 2022.

 Personal life

-He has four children from his first union: Sébastien, Yannick, Cyrille, and Marie, and adopted one child during his current union.
-He is married to Anaïs Jeanneret, a French writer.

-He is ranked 499th-richest person in the world, according to Bloomberg, with an estimated fortune of US$5.27 billion.
+Bolloré married Sophie Fossorier in 1977 with whom he has four children, including Yannick.
+In the mid-1990s, he separated from his wife and started a relationship with one of Sophie's sisters.
+Sophie and Bolloré's divorce finalised in 2004.
+He was the brother-in-law of politician Gérard Longuet.

+In 2021, Bolloré was the companion of Anaïs Jeanneret, a French writer.

 He is a close personal friend of former French President Nicolas Sarkozy.
 It has been said that their friendship goes back over 20 years.
 Sarkozy has been criticized for accepting vacations from Bolloré, as was president Georges Pompidou with his father, Michel Bolloré.
 They have both stated that no conflict of interest exists.

+Bolloré was described in July 2024 as "a vocal supporter of Marine Le Pen's hard-right party."

 Media engagement

 Bolloré has been investing massively in media for several years.
-He is the main shareholder of the Vivendi media group, which holds 18 percent of Universal Music Group in addition to numerous TV stations and newspapers.
+He is the main shareholder of the Vivendi media group, which holds a 10-percent stake in Universal Music Group (Bolloré himself owns directly another 18%) in addition to numerous TV stations and newspapers.
 In 2022 he has also bought the largest private radio station in France, Europe 1 in time for the 2022 French presidential election.
+A 2022 essay in The New York Times highlighted Bolloré's media influence, noting the prominence given to far-right, "proto-fascist" (nationalism) politician Éric Zemmour by television news channel CNews.
+Bolloré and his affiliated news outlets also assisted in the formation of, and promoted (respectively) the Union of the Far-Right alliance between members of The Republicans and the National Rally for the 2024 French legislative election.